Matthew Cooper

 Background and relevant experience

-Matthew has extensive experience in quantitative and qualitative research and analysis, as well as report writing for consultancy outputs, technical and educational publications, policy briefs, and fundraising events.
-His areas of expertise include: supporting the development and review of organisational, programmatic and investment strategies/ policies, including donor country strategies, resource mobilisation strategies and work plans; resource tracking; preparation of investment cases and briefs to influence policy; monitoring and evaluation (M&E), including programme evaluations to determine outputs, outcomes and impact, designing M&E frameworks, and cost-effectiveness and value for money (VfM) analyses; analysing market dynamics issues for commodities and developing sustainable market-based approaches; and provision of technical assistance and capacity building.
+Matthew is adept at supporting the development and review of organisational, programmatic and investment strategies/policies, including donor country strategies, resource mobilisation strategies and work plans; resource tracking; preparation of investment cases and briefs to influence policy; monitoring and evaluation (M&E), including programme evaluations, designing M&E frameworks, and cost-effectiveness and value for money (VfM) analyses; analysing market dynamics issues for commodities and developing sustainable market-based approaches; and provision of technical assistance and capacity building.

 • Evaluation of PHE Public Health Rapid Support Team (2019-21).